-In accordance with Executive Order 926, California State University San Marcos is committed to maintaining a work environment
+California State University San Marcos is committed to providing a diverse and supportive

 When an employee or applicant for employment requests a reasonable accommodation so